Richnell/Mental_Health-_Tracker_App/README.md

 # 🧠 MENTAL HEALTH TRACKER

 ## 📖 Overview

-The Mental Health Tracker is a Java-based console application that helps users monitor their mental well-being by logging their moods, viewing their mood history, and generating reports.
-This tool is designed with simplicity in mind, allowing users to register, log in, and access various features for mood tracking and mental health tips.
-It stores user data and mood logs in local files.
+The Advanced Mental Health Tracker is a Java-based console application designed to help users log and monitor their mental health by tracking moods, viewing mood history, and generating mood reports.
+The application also offers mental health tips based on the user’s mood.

 ## 🌟 Features

+1. User Registration and Login:
-User Registration: New users can register with a unique username and password.
+Users can register and log in securely with a username and password.

-User Login: Registered users can log in to track their moods.
+User data is stored persistently in a file (users.txt).

+2. Mood Logging:
-Mood Logging: Users can log their current mood (e.g., Happy, Sad, Stressed) and receive mental health tips.
+Users can log their mood by selecting from predefined options (e.g., Happy, Sad, Stressed, etc.).
+Each mood entry is timestamped and saved to a file (moods.txt).

+3. Mood History:
-Mood History: Users can view their past mood entries, categorized by date.
+Users can view their complete mood history, showing all previously logged moods.

+4. Mood Report:
-Mood Report Generation: The app generates a summary report of mood frequencies for each user.
+The app generates a report showing the frequency and percentage of each mood type logged by the user.

-## 🛠 Structure

-📌 Classes

-1. MentalHealthTracker: The main class that initializes the application, handles the main menu, user registration, login, and navigation to the user menu.

-2. User: Manages user data, including registration, login, and file handling for storing user information.

-3. MoodTracker: Handles mood-related features such as logging moods, displaying mood history, generating reports, and providing mood-based tips.

-📂 Files

-users.txt: Stores registered users' usernames and hashed passwords.

-moods.txt: Records each user's mood entries with the date and time.
+5. Mood Tips:
+The app provides personalized self-care tips based on the user’s logged mood.

-## 🚀 Getting Started
+## 📌 Getting Started

-✨️ Prerequisites
+Prerequisites

-Java Development Kit (JDK) installed (version 8 or above)
+Java Development Kit (JDK): Ensure Java is installed and set up on your machine.

-Any IDE (e.g., IntelliJ, Eclipse) or terminal to run the Java code
+IDE (Optional): While you can run this app in any Java environment, using an IDE like IntelliJ IDEA, Eclipse, or Visual Studio Code is recommended

 📲 Installation

-1. Clone or download the repository.
+1. Clone or Download the repository files.

-2. Open the project in your preferred IDE or navigate to the project directory in the terminal.
+2. Open the project in your preferred IDE.

-## ⌨️ Running the Application

-1. Compile the program:

-javac MentalHealthTracker.java

-2. Run the program:

-java MentalHealthTracker

-3. Follow the on-screen instructions to register, log in, and start tracking moods.
+3. Run the MentalHealthTracker main class to start the application.

-## 💻 Using the Application
+## 💻 Usage

-1. Register: Select option 1 from the main menu to create an account.
+1. Register a new user by selecting "1" from the main menu.

-2. Login: After registration, log in with your username and password.
+2. Login using the registered username and password by selecting "2".

-3. User Menu:
+3. Access the User Menu:

-Log Mood: Select option 1 to record your current mood.
-You will receive helpful tips based on your mood.
+**Log Mood**: Select "1" and follow the prompts to log your current mood.

-View Mood History: Select option 2 to see all past mood entries.
+**View Mood History**: Select "2" to see all previously logged moods.

-Generate Mood Report: Select option 3 to get a summary of your mood log frequencies.
+**Generate Mood Report**: Select "3" to view a summary of mood patterns.
+**Logout**: Select "4" to log out of the current session.

+4. Exit the application by selecting "3" from the main menu.

+## 📁 Files Used

+users.txt: Stores user credentials in the format username:password.

+moods.txt: Stores mood entries with timestamps in the format date - username: mood.

+## ⌨️ Code Overview

+MentalHealthTracker.java: Main entry point.
+Manages registration, login, and navigation through the user menu.

+MoodTracker.java: Handles mood logging, viewing history, and generating mood reports.

+User.java: Manages user data, including registration, login, and data persistence in users.txt.

-## 📄 Example Interaction
+## ⏳ Example Flow

 Welcome to the Advanced Mental Health Tracker App
 1. Register